Reference-Based 3D-Aware Image Editing with Triplanes: Method

-where $\mathcal{L}_{\Phi}$ is the learned perceptual image patch similarity loss (LPIPS)~\cite{zhang2018lpips}, $\mathcal{L}_{\text{ID}}$ is the identity similarity loss~\cite{deng2019arcface}, $\mathcal{D}$ is dilation operation, and $\Tilde{\textbf{M}}_\text{src}$ and $\Tilde{\textbf{M}}_\text{ref}$ are the corresponding 2D segmentation masks for the rendered images $\mathcal{R}(\textbf{T}_\text{src}, \pi_N)$ and $\mathcal{R}(\textbf{T}_\text{ref}, \pi_N)$ with poses $\pi_N$, respectively.
+where $\mathcal{L}_{\Phi}$ is the learned perceptual image patch similarity loss (LPIPS)~\cite{zhang2018lpips}, $\mathcal{L}_{\text{ID}}$ is the identity similarity loss~\cite{deng2019arcface}, $\mathcal{D}$ is dilation operation, and $\Tilde{\textbf{M}}_\text{src}$ and $\Tilde{\textbf{M}}_\text{ref}$ are the corresponding 2D segmentation masks for the rendered images $\mathcal{R}(\textbf{T}_\text{src}, \pi_i)$ and $\mathcal{R}(\textbf{T}_\text{ref}, \pi_i)$ with poses $\pi_i$, respectively.

 To achieve identity preservation of the source image, we rely on the ID losses, and to copy the attribute with details, we rely on the LPIPS score from~\cref{eqn:objective}.
-We omit pixel-wise losses like $\mathcal{L}_{\text{L2}}$ since they are highly dependent on the quality of the off-the-shelf 2D segmentation network.
-During the fine-tuning, we use each subject tuple $(\textbf{T}_\text{src},\textbf{T}_\text{ref})$ multiple times, rendered from randomly chosen $\pi$'s.
+We omit pixel-wise losses like $\mathcal{L}_{\text{2}}$ since they are highly dependent on the quality of the off-the-shelf 2D segmentation network.
+During the fine-tuning, we use each subject tuple $(\textbf{T}_\text{src},\textbf{T}_\text{ref})$ multiple times, rendered from $N$ randomly chosen $\pi_i$'s.

-Compliant with the common encoder training methodology, we use FFHQ~\cite{karras2019style} and AFHQ~\cite{starganv2} as our training sets for our face and cat experiments, respectively.
+Compliant with the common encoder training methodology, we use the same training datasets generators are trained with.
 We employ Ranger optimizer, which is a combination of Rectified Adam~\cite{liu2019radam} with Lookahead~\cite{zhang2019lookahead}.
-The learning rate is set to $1e^{-4}$, and fine-tuning is done for $1500$ steps with a batch size of 2 on a single GPU.
+The learning rate is set to $1e^{-4}$, and fine-tuning is done for $1500$ steps with a batch size of 2 on a single RTX 4090.